-Consolidated net financial items amounted to SEK -23 M (-27), of which net interest accounted for SEK -17 M (-19).
-On an annual basis, the consolidated net interest corresponded to 3.2 percent (3.4) of the average interest-bearing net debt.
-Tax amounted to SEK -10 M (-9).
-Result after tax improved to SEK 24 M (-20).
+Consolidated net financial items amounted to SEK -16 M (-23), of which net interest accounted for SEK -12 M (-17).
+On an annual basis, the consolidated net interest corresponded to 2.5 percent (3.2) of the average interest-bearing net debt.
+Tax amounted to SEK -36 M (-10).
+Result after tax increased to SEK 80 M (24) including items affecting comparability of SEK -12 M (-52).
+As the Group 's profitability continues to improve the capitalized deferred tax assets referring to loss carryforwards are utilized.
+The deferred tax asset has decreased during the year, amounting to SEK 33 M (56).